 Say you’re a fine-dining restaurant that also serves as a venue for events, such as company parties, weddings, and family reunions.
 You have some competitors within a few blocks of you, however, and want to get ahead.

 With geofencing marketing, you can create a virtual fence around any geographic area you want.
-If anyone with a smartphone steps inside of your fence’s perimeter — or enters and leaves your perimeter — they’ll receive a notification on their phone.
+If anyone with a smartphone steps inside of your fence’s perimeter — or enters and leaves your perimeter — they get added to your audience and become eligible to receive your ads for up to 30 days.

 Keep in mind that you can place your fence almost anywhere.
 You can create one around your business, as well as around your competitor’s location.
 You could even place a geofence at the location of companies that often refer clients to you, such as a wedding gown boutique or consulting firm.

-Your notification may contain a promotion, such as a discount on your booking rates, or an invitation to your location.
-If you set up a geofence at your competitor’s location, for instance, you could have a notification that invites couples to your venue for a free food sampling — after they exit your geofence.
+Your geofencing ads may contain a promotion, such as a discount on your booking rates, or an invitation to your location.
+If you set up a geofence at your competitor’s location, for instance, you could have an ad that invites couples to your venue for a free food sampling — after they exit your geofence.

-The best part about geofencing marketing is that you can designate when you send alerts to consumers.
-If you tend to see more foot traffic during the afternoon on weekends, for example, you can set your notifications to appear in that time frame.
+The best part about geofencing marketing is that you can designate when your ads appear.
+If you tend to see more foot traffic during the afternoon on weekends, for example, you can set your ads to appear during that time frame on mobile webpages and mobile apps.

 Who uses geofencing marketing?